 Step 8: Apply Filter

 Go to the Filter menu and select Blur>Lens Blur.
-Once you are Blur panel, select your source.
+Once you are in the blur panel, select your source.
 Click on the drop-down menu and select your source.
-I had named it “Depth map”.
+I had named it “Depth Map.”.
 Slide the radius slider to adjust the amount of blur you want.
-Have a check in the preview tab to view the blur induced.
+Check the preview tab to view the blur induced.

 We’ve covered every step of blurring the backdrop in Photoshop in this extensive guide to make sure you have all the resources and know-how necessary to create this effect.
 You can more easily visualize the procedure since we’ve deliberately provided screenshots for each stage for your convenience and to improve clarity.

 We think you now have a thorough knowledge of this subject, and we hope our lesson was useful.
 However, if you run into any problems or have any inquiries, don’t hesitate to contact us by giving your feedback in the appropriate section below.
 We are available to help you further and to answer any questions you may have.
 Our first priority is seeing that you successfully learn this method!